felipeleao/MappingEvaluation/README.md

 To prepare the database begin by running the script `MappingEvaluation.sql`, placed inside `database_files/`.
 This will generate the database along with some data.
 After that run `other_tables.sql` script, inside the sam folder.
 This second script will generate some other tables related specifically to the web application.
 The reason why there are two files instead of a simple script is to enable you to generate your own mappings based [SupersenseMapping](https://github.com/felipeleao/SupersenseMapping) application (check the link), which will output a script similar to `MappingEvaluation.sql`.
 If you choose to do so, don't forget to run `other_tables.sql` afterwards.

-With the application inside the webserver and the database created edit the `config/constants.php` file to specify the database connection pparameters right in the begining
+With the application inside the webserver and the database created cpoy the `config/constants_default.php` and rename it to `config/constants.php`, then specify the database connection pparameters right in the begining of the file.

 ````php
 //Database connection parameters and credentials